open-oni/open-oni/docs/customization/configuration.md

  ONI this is currently of minimal importance since we have no web-based authentication or administration commands.
 However, it's good practice to set this to a highly random string in case that changes in the future.
-- `RDBMSPORT` (default = `3306`): The port which is exposed to the docker host for accessing MariaDB locally.
-- `SOLRPORT` (default = `8983`): The port which is exposed to the docker host for accessing Solr locally.
-In production you do *not* want this set to anything exposed to the outside world!
 - `ONI_SOLR_URL` (default = `http://solr:8983`): Solr server base URL
 - `ONI_STORAGE_PATH` (default = `(ONI base dir path)/data`): Path to batch storage